HERMES-DKZ/quarto-publishing/episodes/07bibliography.md

 The result could look something like this:
 ![](https://pad.zdv.net/uploads/ac0a8052-eab4-4bb9-8a88-6fd106b1c310.png)

-::: challange
+::: challenge
-#### Exercise:
+### Exercise
-Lastly use the Reference and Footnote features to enrich your document with citations.
-Create and fill out a bibliography and render your document one last time.
+Use the **References** and **Footnote** features to enrich your document with citations.
+Create and fill out a bibliography, then render your document one last time.
 :::